-3 subtle ways to enhance your nonprofit’s ask string. - featured
+3 ways to raise more with your nonprofit's ask string.

-3 subtle ways to enhance your nonprofit’s ask string.
+3 ways to raise more with your nonprofit’s ask string.

 You should be rewarded for creating communications that feel personal, tell a donor-centric story, and explain the impact of every donation.